Online • outdoors • ad-hoc session

 How can I help?

-My clients often come to me to feel clearer, steadier, and less conflicted within themselves.
+My clients often come to me to feel clearer, steadier, and become more of a friend to themselves instead of a critic.

 What you can expect from our sessions: